SfN Communications Policy

 - Respect presenters' wishes if they indicate the information presented is not to be shared.

-This policy does not apply to reserachers participating in SfN's press program, which includes promotion in a press conference and/or a press release, or inclusion in tip sheets for the media.
+This policy does not apply to researchers participating in SfN's press program, which includes promotion in a press conference and/or a press release, or inclusion in tip sheets for the media.